andturken/ECG-Anomaly-Detection/README.md

 The script [download_preprocess_ecg.py](https://github.com/andturken/ECG-Anomaly-Detection/blob/master/download_preprocess_ecg.py) will:
-1-) Read MIT-BIH ECG data in CSV format into memory 2-) Extract ECG segments corresponding to individual heart beats 3-) Apply linear drift and pre-peak baseline corrections, alignment of ECG peak latency across samples, amplitude scaling to 100
+1-) Read MIT-BIH ECG data in CSV format into memory 2-) Extract ECG segments corresponding to individual heart beats (~2500 heart beats per patients, consistent with 80 beats per min)
+3-) Apply linear drift and pre-peak baseline corrections, alignment of ECG peak latency across samples, amplitude scaling to 100
 4-) Reject ECG segments with std across time points > 3 s.d., and raw peak amp > 3 s.d., as these are likely recording artifacts
 5-) Only normal heart beats (>90% of all ECG data) and the four most common abnormal heart beat ECG types are used